-Last Wednesday my initial 2-year contract with Verizon Wireless came up, which now meant that I was eligible for a discounted upgrade, if I signed up for another 2 years.
+Last Wednesday my initial 2-year contract with Verizon Wireless came up, which now meant that I was eligible for a discounted upgrade if I signed up for another 2 years.
 I had a Blackberry 8370c, and wanted to stick with that brand.
-There was an offer for some iphones, which I guess Verizon just got the option to sell, and I am curious to try one someday.
+There was an offer for some iPhones, which I guess Verizon just got the option to sell, and I am curious to try one someday.

-The other options were nice, but I honestly wasn’t sure wactly what I wanted., other than something that was new.
-The cheapest were starting off @ only $20, there were a couple of $70 ones, and some around $130.
+The other options were nice, but I honestly wasn’t sure exactly what I wanted., other than something that was new.
+The cheapest were starting off at only $20, there were a couple of $70 ones, and some around $130.
 I noticed they would always list the retail price, I assume to impress you with exactly how much you’re saving by buying from Verizon (with a new 2-year contract, of course).

-Again, for someone who spends as much time on the internet as I do, I’m actually a bit of a computer luddite, so I didn’t know what was best, I just looked @ what cost the most (more expensive = better, right?).
+Again, for someone who spends as much time on the internet as I do, I’m actually a bit of a computer Luddite, so I didn’t know what was best, I just looked at what cost the most (more expensive = better, right?).
 They had two “certified pre-owned” Blackberry’s available, which you could upgrade to for free.
 And FREE, is my favorite word.
 So I picked the Blackberry Bold 9650 (retail price: around $530).
 It arrived on Thursday, and it looks pretty neat.